 In a network business, there is typically no value in the network without users, and users do not show up on an empty network.
-This becomes especially important in two-sided networks.
-E.g. AirBnB really serves no value for a consumer if there are no producers (accommodation hosts) on it.
+This becomes especially important in two-sided networks. e.g. Airbnb really serves no value to a consumer if there are no producers (accommodation hosts) on it.
 There is a Mutual Baiting Problem.

 When starting such a business, the key question that entrepreneurs face is: “How do I get initial users to start using my network when there is no activity on it?”

 One of the ways of solving this problem is to ensure that the product has a ‘standalone mode’.
 Essentially, a user should be able to derive value out of the product even when other users aren’t on it.

 A product that has standalone value irrespective of the network is more likely to get traction among at least one set of users.
 In most cases, the end consumer is sold purely on the value of the standalone product and not on the promise of the added benefit when the network kicks in.
 The network can then be turned on once enough users are acquired through this hook.

 Square is a classic example of this strategy.
 Payments is a space which is especially difficult to get into, partly because it is very difficult to have a critical mass of buyers and sellers start using your payment mechanism simultaneously.
 In the case of Square, the standalone credit card swiping value proposition was enough for merchants to start adopting the product.
 The consumer side of the equation, which is still kicking in, has the potential to disrupt retail payments altogether, but that was not the dream that was sold to the merchants originally.